sunny36/techether/README.md

 Educate Me

 This application is to be used as a bank of resources used to learn various technologies and subjects.
-You are able to signup for a profile where you will be able to add resources you are using the learn technologies.
-When you see fit you can review the resource and if it was good recommend it to others.
+You are able to signup for a profile where you are  able to add resources you are using the learn technologies.
+Soon you will be able to review the resource and if it was good recommend it to others.
 With so many different ways to learn specific technologies this will be a way to filter out the less useful ones and focus on only the best material.
 This application is using Ruby on Rails, Bootstrap and jQuery.